Come In, Your Time Is Up: Synopsis

-Mainwairing's platoon discovers a German aircrew in an inflatable dinghy on a lake.
-Pike suggests they shoot through the dinghy and sink them, but his Captain reminds him about "being a sporting nation and playing with a straight bat".
-Wilson comes up with a more civilised strategy, but Pike remains poised with his gun, just in case.
+While out camping, the platoon discover a German aircrew in an inflatable dinghy on a lake.

 Plot

-Because of a double-booking, the platoon are forced to use the Vicar's Garden for a parade.
-However Mainwaring's attempts to give them a serious lecture on fieldcraft, are interrupted by the persistent concerns of Mr Blewitt.
-As Mainwaring tries to demonstrate the use of the platoons new bivouac tents, and the best way to eat a hedgehog, Mr Blewitt objects to their "improper" use of the Vicar's Garden.
-The scene ends with the platoon almost accidentally setting fire to the lawn.
+Because of a double-booking, the platoon are forced to use the Vicar's garden for a parade.
+However, Mainwaring's attempts to give them a serious lecture on fieldcraft are interrupted by the persistent concerns of Mr Blewitt.
+As Mainwaring tries to demonstrate the use of the platoons new bivouac tents, and the best way to eat a hedgehog, Mr Blewitt objects to their "improper" use of the garden and repeatedly reports them to the irritated Vicar.
+The scene ends with Pike almost accidentally setting fire to the lawn and getting drenched with water by Mr Blewitt.

 The following weekend the platoon are in the countryside to try out their bivouac tents.
-To Mainwaring's annoyance, the Chief Warden's van appears as he has brought out the Sea Scouts for a camp of their own.
-This will interfere with the platoon's male bonding, as "comrades under the stars", and he suspects Hodges has brought them to that specific spot to deliberately upset him.
-The joke is on Hodges, however, when he runs out of petrol and is forced to spend the night out there as well.
+They also make rabbit stew for dinner due to the lack of any hedgehogs in the area.
+To Mainwaring's annoyance, Warden Hodges' van appears as he has brought out the Vicar, Verger and the Sea Scouts for a camp of their own.
+This will interfere with the platoon's male bonding, as "comrades under the stars", and Mainwaring suspects Hodges has brought them to that specific spot to deliberately upset him.
+The joke is on Hodges, however, when he finds he has run out of petrol and is forced to spend the night out there as well.

-In the night, a Nazi plane appears overhead on fire, and they get up with their rifles.
+During the night, a Nazi plane appears overhead on fire, and the men get up with their rifles.
 However, there is nothing they can do about it, and go back to bed.
 The following morning, they spot three Nazi pilots floating on a rubber dinghy in the middle of the nearby lake, clearly having bailed out of the plane the previous night.
-Requisitioning the Sea Scouts boat, Mainwaring and his men go out to parley with the pilots, using Hodges as an interpreter because of his knowledge of German.
-Their efforts meet ridicule and the Germans do not surrender, and instead laugh when Hodges falls in the water.
-It appears the Germans are waiting for nightfall so they can slip ashore, and escape.
+Requisitioning the Sea Scouts' raft, Mainwaring and his men go out to parley with the pilots, using Hodges as an interpreter because of his knowledge of German.
+Pike suggests they shoot through the dinghy and sink them, but his Captain reminds him about "being a sporting nation and playing with a straight bat".
+Their efforts meet ridicule as the Germans, despite rising their hands, do not surrender and instead laugh when Hodges falls in the water while trying to tie a rope to their dinghy.
+It appears the Germans are waiting for nightfall so they can slip ashore and escape.

 Knowing that they cannot shoot men with their hands up, the platoon come up with an elaborate plan involving Jones swimming underwater and bursting the dinghy with his bayonet.
-With predictably disastrous results, the plan goes wrong, and Hodges once again falls into the water.
-This time he is taken prisoner by the German raft, who then proceed to open fire on the British boat.
-An angry Mainwaring draws his pistol and orders his own men to "Let 'em have it men!", but Wilson points out they will hit Hodges.
+With predictably disastrous results, the plan goes wrong, and Hodges once again ends up in the water.
+This time he is taken prisoner by the Germans, who then proceed to open fire on the Scouts' boat.
+An angry Mainwaring draws his revolver and orders his own men to "Let 'em have it men!", but Wilson points out they will hit Hodges.